1271 Avenue of the Americas: Hemisphere Club and Tower Suite

-The Hemisphere Club and Tower Suite shared a space on the 48th floor and was designed by George Nelson & Company.
+The Hemisphere Club and Tower Suite shared a space on the 48th floor, which was designed by George Nelson & Company.
 During the day, the Hemisphere Club was a 250-seat private club for executives that, when the building opened, charged $1,000 for initiation and $360 in annual fees thereafter.
 This made the Hemisphere Club one of several private clubs at the tops of New York City skyscrapers.
 In the evenings, the restaurant space opened to the public as the Tower Suite, which originally offered meals for $8.50 per person.
 The restaurant was operated by Restaurant Associates.
 George Nelson designed special chairs for the restaurant, which apparently were never manufactured.
 Since the windows split the view from the 48th floor into many sections, the space was designed with window embrasures.

 The New Yorker reported several years after the Tower Suite's opening that "a butler in a black tailcoat and a maid in a fluffy white apron" visited every table seven days a week.
-When the restaurant opened, Craig Claiborne of The New York Times called it "for the most part, excellent"; by 1970, New York magazine called it "the baneful cumulus atop Time Inc." According to New York Times food critic Florence Fabricant, the Tower Suite may have originated the trend of servers introducing themselves to guests.
+When the restaurant opened, Craig Claiborne of The New York Times called it "for the most part, excellent"; by 1970, New York magazine had called it "the baneful cumulus atop Time Inc." According to New York Times food critic Florence Fabricant, the Tower Suite may have originated the trend of servers introducing themselves to guests.
 When business at the Hemisphere Club declined with the construction of taller buildings in the area, the space was renovated so it could function as a dining hall at night.
 Dinners at the Tower Suite cost $11.50 per person in 1970, but they had increased to $70–130 per person by 1990.
 The Hemisphere Club closed in the 1990s.

 History

-Time Inc. had been housed at 1 Rockefeller Plaza since 1937, when that building had opened as part of the construction of Rockefeller Center.
-As early as 1946, it had sought to develop the site of the Marguery Hotel at 270 Park Avenue for a 35-story headquarters designed by Harrison & Abramovitz, though the plans did not come to fruition.
+The media firm Time Inc. had been housed at 1 Rockefeller Plaza since 1937, when that building had opened as part of the construction of Rockefeller Center.
+As early as 1946, it had sought to develop the site of the Hotel Marguery at 270 Park Avenue for a 35-story headquarters designed by Harrison & Abramovitz, though the plans did not come to fruition.
 By 1953, Time Inc. was set to outgrow its existing space in 1 Rockefeller Plaza within a year, and it wanted to have its headquarters in a single building.
 Time Inc. seriously considered relocating to Westchester County, a northern suburb of New York City, as well as to a suburb of Philadelphia.
-By November 1955, the company decided to stay in New York City because of the large number of transportation options there.
+By November 1955, the company had decided to stay in New York City because of the large number of transportation options there.